vecma-project/EasyVVUQ-QCGPJ/docs/index.rst

 ==============
 **Python API for HPC execution of EasyVVUQ**

-EasyVVUQ-QCGPJ (also known as EasyVVUQ-QCGPJ Integrator - EQI) is a lightweight plugin for parallelization of EasyVVUQ (https://github.com/UCL-CCS/EasyVVUQ) with the QCG-PilotJob mechanism (https://github.com/vecma-project/QCG-PilotJob).
+EasyVVUQ-QCGPJ (EQI) is a lightweight plugin for parallelization of EasyVVUQ (https://github.com/UCL-CCS/EasyVVUQ) with the QCG-PilotJob mechanism (https://github.com/vecma-project/QCG-PilotJob).

-It is developed as part of VECMA (http://www.vecma.eu), and is part of the VECMA Toolkit (http://www.vecma-toolkit.eu).
+It is a part of the VECMA Toolkit (http://www.vecma-toolkit.eu).

 The tool provides API that can be effortlessly integrated into typical EasyVVUQ workflows to enable parallel processing of demanding operations, in particular the simulation model's executions and encodings.